yramachers/pySNemo/README.md

 setenv PYTHONPATH ${PYTHONPATH}:${HOME}/Code/pySNemo/python

-On most machines, also the link path for finding ROOT is required, for instance as this on the CSC cluster:
+On most machines, also the link path for finding ROOT is required, for instance as this on the Warwick CSC cluster:

 setenv LD_LIBRARY_PATH ${LD_LIBRARY_PATH}:/warwick/epp/2015.1/Cellar/root6/6.08.02/lib/root